0

 The Four Sections of a Trellised Tomato

-When properly trellised using the lower and lean method the vine has the room for the four parts of production:
+When properly trellised using the lower and lean method, the vine has room for the four parts of production:

 1. The crown and flowering part of the vine where new growth is established.
-By lowering each plant as it grows you will keep this zone out of the hottest part of the hoop house.
+Lowering each plant as it grows will keep this zone out of the hottest part of the hoop house.

 2. The fruit set and vegetative zone where flowers become fruit clusters and a canopy of leaves help the plant transpire while shading all of the fruit below.

-3. The ripening and harvest zone where the fruit can be easily inspected and harvested at a comfortable working height for the farmer.
-The ideal space for the harvest zone is a level even with the knees to shoulder range of the person who will be doing the harvesting.
+3. The ripening and harvest zone is where the fruit can be easily inspected and harvested at a comfortable working height for the farmer.
+The ideal space for the harvest zone is a level even with the knee-to-shoulder range of the person who will be doing the harvesting.

-4. The heavy prune zone where a bare stock is cleaned of old clusters, suckers, and leaves.
-These pruned parts have served their purpose but are now taking nutrients and water away from the top part of the plant which is still growing and producing fruit.
+4. The heavy prune zone is where a bare stock is cleaned of old clusters, suckers, and leaves.
+These pruned parts have served their purpose but are now taking nutrients and water away from the top part of the plant, which is still growing and producing fruit.

-This bare pruning helps create airflow at the base where roll up side cross ventilation can help keep vines cool and aid in pollination.
-The lowering of the vines further help airflow at the top part of the hoop house where air is hottest.
+This bare pruning helps create airflow at the base, where roll-up side cross ventilation can help keep vines cool and aid in pollination.
+Keeping this section clear of any growth is one of the most important parts of pruning an indeterminate tomato.
+The lowering of the vines further helps airflow at the top part of the hoop house where the air is hottest.

 Which way do you lean the plants when you trellis tomatoes?

-To make the most of your available space while trellising tomatoes, you will alternate directions when leaning the plants.
-This means as you move each plant you will leapfrog it past the next plant that is headed in the opposite direction.
+You will alternate directions when leaning the plants to make the most of your available space while trellising tomatoes.
+As you move each plant, you will leapfrog it past the next plant headed in the opposite direction.
 This is done by pulling the hook from the support wire and moving around and past the next plant.
 Carefully attach the top of the vine with a clip below the lead sucker and prune as needed.
 Depending on your working preferences, you can prune each vine before you lean it or after.

 How to Manage Tomato Trellises at the End of the Row